antronerds/r2-training-courses/docs/RNA_seq_data_analysis_-_Using_Rheumatoid_Arthritis_data.md

 Today you will use the web-based genomics analysis and visualization platform R2.
 R2 provides you with a set of bioinformatics tools to investigate patient and experimental data.
 Takeshita and Okuzono et al. have collected a large number of samples from clinically well-defined cohorts of patients with RA and age-matched healthy controls (HCs).
 This data and other similar studies have been uploaded into our platform R2.
 We will make use of these datasets to study the characteristics of T cells, look at differences and similarities between peripheral blood and synovial fluid and to look at possible effects of treatments.

- TAKE OUT: A general workflow of RNA data analysis consists of the following steps
+ XXX TODO: TAKE OUT: A general workflow of RNA data analysis consists of the following steps
 ===========
 1. Explore your samples
   -  Unbiased unsupervised clustering